L'union Fait La Force

 May holds deep historical and cultural significance for the Haitian people.
 It commemorates important events and traditions that Haitians proudly share and pass on to future generations.
 One of the most defining moments remembered in May is the 1803 Congress of Arcahaie, where Black and Mulatto officers united to sign a historic pact.
 This unity led to the creation of the Haitian Flag on May 18, 1803 — under which they expelled the French army and established Haiti as the first Black independent nation on January 1, 1804.

-The celebration of Haitian Heritage Month in the U.S. dates back to the early 1990s in cities such as Boston, MA, parts of Connecticut, and Florida.
-Boston has long observed the entire month of May with lectures, flag raisings, exhibits, and cultural programs in collaboration with several Haitian organizations throughout New England.
+The celebration of Haitian Heritage Month in the U.S. dates back to the early 1990s in cities such as Boston, MA, and Florida and the early 1980's in parts of Connecticut.
+Boston has long observed the entire month of May with lectures, flag raising, exhibits, and cultural programs in collaboration with several Haitian organizations throughout New England.

 In Palm Beach County, Florida, the Heritage Month celebration began in 2001 and played a vital role in making it the first statewide Haitian Heritage Month observance.
 In 2005, following advocacy efforts, President George W. Bush and First Lady Laura Bush sent a letter of congratulations to the Haitian-American community and hosted a celebration at the White House that same year.